MonkoftheFunk/Job-Post/README.md

 ## About

-Built this "Job Posting" proof of concept to experiment more with Laravel 10, Vue 3, and Inertia.
-Eventually building a GO microservice that also uses Inertia to handle the frontend high load requests, loading its data from MongoDB, populated by Laravel and Postgres.
+Built this "Job Posting" proof of concept to experiment more with Laravel 10, Vue 3, and Inertia, and also a [GO microservice](https://github.com/MonkoftheFunk/Job-Post-FE) that also uses Inertia to handle the frontend high load requests, loading its data from MongoDB, populated by Laravel and Postgres.
 Traefik will handle the routing of the frontend GO and the backend Laravel requests.
 I built a docker-compose for easy development as it uses many services.

 ### Resources
 - Converted [this](https://www.youtube.com/playlist?list=PL36CGZHZJqsWs907QwJrWSbN2g2NNPn6w) tutorial from blade views to Inertia/Vue3